TSRTC bandh begins in Telangana

 The state-wide bandh called by the striking employees of TSRTC pressing various demands, including merger of the corporation with the Telangana government, began on Saturday with the opposition parties actively supporting it.
-The bandh is being observed a day after the Telangana High Court set an ultimatum of October 28 for state transport corporation and employees' unions to hold talks and settle all disputes.
+The bandh is being observed a day after the Telangana High Court had directed the state transport corporation and employees' unions to hold talks and settle all disputes before October 28.

 Meanwhile, the agitation by the employees of Telangana State Road Transport Corporation (TSRTC) that has badly affected bus services across the state, entered the 15th day on Saturday.
 The RTC has been operating services with temporary drivers and conductors.